bibliography

 Executive summary: Creator of Mathematica

-At Princeton and then the University of Illinois at Urbana-Champaign, Wolfram was given carte blanche, but he moved the project toward more simplicity -- one-dimensional lines, instead of two-or three-dimensional blocks, that could reproduce themselves, symbolically replicating how nature works.
-As yet, he hasn't reconstructed science, but along the way Wolfram needed software that could juggle programming, graphics, advanced formulas, and numerical functions, so he wrote a li'l software application called Mathematica.
-It quickly became one of the most popular pieces of scientific software ever, and made Wolfram a millionaire.
+At Princeton and then the University of Illinois at Urbana-Champaign, Wolfram was given carte blanche, but he moved the project toward more simplicity -- one-dimensional lines, instead of two-or three-dimensional blocks.
+To advance his project, Wolfram needed software that could juggle high-level algebra, advanced formulas, and graphics, so he began work on a software application called Mathematica.
+Released in 1988, it quickly became one of the most popular pieces of scientific software ever, and made Wolfram a millionaire.

 Father: Hugo Wolfram (novelist, Into a Neutral Country)